ramyasathiya/Software-Testing-Laboratory/EXP9.md

 ### Result:
 Thus, the python program for sum of digits is tested using pytest and executed and output is verified successfully.

-Thus, the python program for sum of digits is tested using pytest and executed and output is verified successfully.
-Thus, the python program for sum of digits is tested using pytest and executed and output is verified successfully.